Skip to content

 On Route 20

-Huntington is the eastward continuity town in the third live Massachusetts cluster and the western carry-forward town in the fourth live Massachusetts cluster.
+Huntington is the eastward connector town in the third live Massachusetts stretch and the western carry-forward town in the fourth live Massachusetts stretch.

 Why stop here